Lorton in Fairfax County, Virginia — The American South (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Cemeteries & Burial Sites • Education • Law Enforcement.
 In addition, it is included in the Virginia, Fairfax County History Commission series list.
 A significant historical date for this entry is April 6, 1905.

 Location.
 38° 42.137′ N, 77° 13.286′ W. Marker is in Lorton, Virginia, in Fairfax County.
-Marker is on Lorton Market Street (Virginia Route 600) south of Lorton Road (Virginia Route 642), on the left when traveling south.
+It is on Lorton Market Street (Virginia Route 600) south of Lorton Road ( Route 642), on the left when traveling south.
 The marker is located in the Lorton Station Marketplace.
 Touch for map.
 Marker is at or near this postal address: 9409 Lorton Market Street, Lorton VA 22079, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Joseph W. Jordan (approx. 0.7 miles away); Noman Monroe Cole, Jr. (approx. 0.7 miles away); Lorton Station (approx. 0.8 miles away); Evolution of a Landscape – Plantation, Prison, Park (approx. one mile away); Indian Attack (approx. 1.2 miles away); Lewis Chapel / Cranford Memorial Methodist Church (approx. 1.2 miles away); Gunston Hall (approx. 1.2 miles away); Lewis Chapel (approx. 1.2 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Joseph W. Jordan (approx. 0.7 miles away); Noman Monroe Cole, Jr. (approx. 0.7 miles away); Lorton Station (approx. 0.8 miles away); Evolution of a Landscape Plantation, Prison, Park (approx. one mile away); Indian Attack (approx. 1.2 miles away); Lewis Chapel / Cranford Memorial Methodist Church (approx. 1.2 miles away); Gunston Hall (approx. 1.2 miles away); Lewis Chapel (approx. 1.2 miles away).
 Touch for a list and map of all markers in Lorton.

 More about this marker.
 Although the marker is dated 2013, it was installed in 2014 and officially unveiled on June 14, 2014.